DevFayzullo/HealthyPentagon/README.en.md

 ---

-## 🧰 Scripts (optional)
-If you manage the project with Maven or Gradle, add build/deploy scripts here.
-(Currently, this project is a JSP webapp without a build tool configured.)

----

 ## 🧭 Roadmap
 - [ ] Add **search & filter** on reviews
 - [ ] Add **admin CRUD** for diets and reviews